UK faces ‘heightened recession risks’ as interest rates bite

 "A renewed contraction of the economy already looks inevitable, as an increasingly severe manufacturing downturn is accompanied by a further faltering of the service sector's spring revival," he said.

-According to official figures, UK inflation was 6.4% in July which, although slower than the previous month, is still near record levels and much higher than the government's aim of 2%.
+According to official figures, UK inflation was 6.8% in July which, although slower than the previous month, is still more than three times higher than the Bank of England's 2% target.

-In response the Bank has put up interest rates 14 times since 2021, hoping that by making it more expensive to borrow money, consumer demand will cool and price rises will slow.
+The Bank's Monetary Policy Committee has voted 14 times in a row to raise interest rates.
+The theory is that by making it more expensive to borrow money, consumer demand will cool and price rises will slow.

 However, repeated interest rate rises tend to drag on economic growth as it becomes more expensive for consumers and businesses to borrow and spend.
+Companies may also cut back on investment and jobs.

-Paul Dales, economist at Capital Economics, said the survey would encourage the Bank "that higher rates are working" but added that economic would soon contract and a "mild recession is on the way".
+Paul Dales, economist at Capital Economics, said the survey would encourage the Bank "that higher rates are working" but added that economic activity would soon contract and a "mild recession is on the way".

-According to the PMIs, both the UK activity fell in both the manufacturing and services sectors in August.
+According to the PMIs, UK activity fell in both the manufacturing and services sectors in August.

 Rhys Herbert, a senior economist at Lloyds Bank, added that "the sharper-than-expected drop in retail sales in July" was also a warning of "further possible weakness as we enter autumn".